arthurfiorette/arthurfiorette/README.md

 My name is <b>Arthur Fileti Fiorette</b>, I am a software engineer living in Brazil 🇧🇷.
 I'm passionate about the art of open sourcing, and how it connects everyone around the world and brings them to a better place.
-Aside from coding, I love mountain bike, counter strike, volleyball and to help begginers with code.
+Aside from coding, I love mountain bike, counter strike, volleyball and to help beginners with code.

 I'm currently 18 yo and I'm dedicated to full stack development.
 I started programming somewhere in late 2018 with Java, while trying at my best to code some